syncfusion-content/java-file-format-docs/java-file-formats/System-Requirements.md

 documentation: ug

 ---
-# System requirements for Java FileFormats Components
+# System Requirements for Java FileFormats Components

 The system requirements for using our Syncfusion Java FileFormats platform are as follows